'Elbow to elbow:' North America meat plant workers fall ill, walk off jobs

 Weld County, where the plant is located, had the fourth highest number of COVID-19 cases of any county in Colorado on Friday, according to the state.
 Health officials confirmed cases among JBS workers.

-JBS said high absenteeism at the plant led slaughter rates to outpace the process of cutting carcasses into pieces of beef.
+JBS said high absenteeism at the plant led the process of cutting carcasses into pieces of beef to fall behind slaughter rates.
 The company disputed the union’s numbers on worker absences but did not provide its own.
 It took steps including buying masks and putting up plexiglass shields in lunch rooms to protect employees, said Cameron Bruett, spokesman for JBS USA.

 At Wayne Farms’ chicken plant in Decatur, Alabama, some workers are upset the company recently made employees pay for masks, said Mona Darby, who inspects chicken breasts there and is a local leader of hundreds of poultry workers for the Retail, Wholesale and Department Store Union.